michaelruppe/FSAE/Precharge/README.md

 <div align="center">
 <img src="docs/state-flow-chart.png" width="800">
-<p>A top-level look at the state-flow behaviour</p>
+<p>Figure 2: A top-level look at the state-flow behaviour</p>
 </div>
 <div align="center">
 <img src="docs/timing-diagram.png" width="800">
-<p>A timing diagram illustrating a precharge sequence.
+<p>Figure 3: A timing diagram illustrating a precharge sequence.
 When the TS voltage reaches the target voltage, precharge is complete and the AIR closes.
 The target voltage should be 90-95% of the Accumulator voltage</p>
 </div>

 ## Recommendations after building prototype

-**V-F Conversion**: Either include offset in V-F converter circuit so that min frequency is eg ~100Hz ([Datasheet](https://www.ti.com/lit/ds/symlink/lm331.pdf): Figure 14) or replace V-F converters with microcontroller programmed for the same task.
+**V-F Conversion**: Either include offset in V-F converter circuit so that min frequency is eg ~100Hz instead of 0Hz ([Datasheet](https://www.ti.com/lit/ds/symlink/lm331.pdf): Figure 14) or replace V-F converters with microcontroller programmed for the same task.
 The challenge is that low frequencies require a long timeout period.
 Applying a 100Hz offset means the longest timeout would be 10 milli-seconds.